Payment and collection of fees policy

 1. Scope

-This policy applies to families, staff, management and visitors of Early Learning Victoria centres.
-This includes volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.
+This policy applies to staff, management and families of Early Learning Victoria centres.
+This includes families with children at Early Learning Victoria centres, as well as those who are waiting for a place.

-This policy enables the responsible financial management of Early Learning Victoria centres and supports us to consistently provide high-quality early learning and childcare, as well as equitable access and fairness.
+This policy supports the responsible financial management of Early Learning Victoria centres.
+This helps us to provide high-quality early learning education and childcare.

-Early Learning Victoria has obligations under Family Assistance Law in relation to receiving and passing on the Child Care Subsidy (CCS) and Additional Child Care Subsidy (ACCS), including keeping required records, and managing and reporting enrolment details and sessions of care.
+Early Learning Victoria also has obligations under Family Assistance Law.
+These relate to receiving and passing on the Child Care Subsidy (CCS) and Additional Child Care Subsidy (ACCS).

 The key elements of this fees policy are: